calliope-project/calliope/doc/user/formulation.rst

 Here, :math:`y^*` is the subset of :math:`y` given by the specified group, in this example, ``renewables``. :math:`fraction` is the fraction specified, in this example, :math:`0.8`.
 The relation between the right-hand side and the left-hand side, :math:`\geq`, is determined by the setting given, ``>=``, which can be ``==``, ``<=``, or ``>=``.

-If more than one group were listed under ``capacity:``, several analogous constraints will be set up.
+If more than one group is listed under ``capacity``, several analogous constraints are set up.

 Similarly, ``c_group_fraction_output`` sets up constraints in the form of